cyotek/Cyotek.QuickScan/README.md

 automatically saved to a single folder for me to file later.
-This has turned out to be quite a massive time-saver - even if each item I'm scanning is of a different size, I don't need to keep request to acquire an image and then saving it when done.
+This has turned out to be quite a massive time-saver - even if each item I'm scanning is of a different size, I don't need to keep performing the entire flow to acquire a new image and then save it.

 ## Quick Start